Texas governor Abbott clarifies if golf courses can remain open or must close after a week

 In announcing the stay-at-home order, Governor Abbott did not explicitly require golf courses to close, with facilities interpreting that order to mean golf courses were allowed to remain open throughout the duration of the order.
 As well, golf courses believed they could be maintained during this time.

-However, a week later, Governor Abbott has clarified his position: Golf courses must be closed.

-In a statewide conference call on April 7, Abbott deemed golf courses non-essential and said they must be closed for the duration of the order.
+In a statewide conference call on April 7, the city of Alice reported Abbott deemed golf courses non-essential and said they must be closed for the duration of the order.
+The city of Alice reported this from the call on their municipal website.

+However, in an announcement on his website, the governor did not mention courses in noting state parks would close temporarily.
+We reached out to Governor Abbott's media office for clarification.

+Ultimately, state parks -- and golf courses therein -- must close.
+However, golf courses can otherwise remain open throughout the state.

 Governor Abbott's executive order on the subject supercedes local rules, but local rules can be more strict provided they don't directly conflict with his order.
 Now, they're one in the same with areas, like Austin and Dallas, that had closed courses.